 Our new standards-based report card is based on three marking periods (December, March, and June).
 Teachers will use marking period grading benchmarks to evaluate student progress.
 Benchmarks often change each trimester to reflect new standards and expectations for student growth.
 These benchmarks will provide consistency between teachers and schools because teachers all will be using the same district benchmarks.

-Student has a proficient understanding and meets grade-level expectations.
-A student receiving a “3” is right on track with our high academic expectations.
+The student has a proficient understanding and meets grade-level expectations.
+A student receiving a '3' is right on track with our high academic expectations.

-Student has basic understanding and partially meets grade-level expectations.
-A students receiving a “2” understands a basic concept or skill, but has not yet reached the proficient level.
-A “2” should indicate to parents their child may need some extra help or extra time to practice/understand that concept or skill.
+The student has a basic understanding and partially meets grade-level expectations.
+A student receiving a '2' understands a basic concept or skill but has not yet reached the proficient level.
+A '2' should indicate to parents their child may need some extra help or extra time to practice/understand that concept or skill.

-Student has minimal understanding and does not meet grade-level expectations.
-A student receiving a “1” has academic needs that require additional supports or interventions to stay on track with district expectations.
+The student has minimal understanding and does not meet grade-level expectations.
+A student receiving a '1' has academic needs that require additional supports or interventions to stay on track with district expectations.